Reviews You Can Rely On

 The Patagonia Capilene Thermal Weight Zip-Neck is an excellent base layer that we love for its winning combo of warmth and breathability, which it owes to its microgrid Polartec fleece interior.
 We love this layer as a standalone top for cool-weather trail runs or layering up for a day of skiing.
 It's quick to dry, and for more or less breathability or warmth, the zip neck allows you to dial in your desired temperature even more.

 Despite the name, we think the Capilene Thermal Weight is more of a midweight than a “thermal” weight.
 The thumb loops are simple elastic, and we wish they were a bit more robust.
 One final gripe we have is that the synthetic material can hold onto odors.
 If that's something that bothers you, wool is a better option because it retains less odor.
-We've tested several all-wool tops in our best base layer or best women's base layer reviews.
+We've tested several all-wool tops in our best base layer for men or women's base layer reviews.

 Read more: Women's Capilene Thermal Weight Zip-Neck review